NIGK16000U Applied Ecosystem Ecology

 - Describe the interactions between land use, species composition, and ecosystem functioning

-- Explain how land-use affects the exchange of biogenic greenhouse gases between atmosphere and biosphere
+- Explain how land use and management affects the exchange of greenhouse gases between atmosphere and biosphere

 - Describe the importance of scale for ecosystem functioning from soil aggregate to global scale